the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-planning.md

 If your event takes place in-person, try to choose a date and start time that takes into account how long your attendees will need to travel.
 For example, having your event start at 10:30 a.m. allows for inter-city travel the morning before the event.

-(cl-inclusive-events-timeline-planning)=
+(cl-ppie-events-timeline-planning)=
 #### Creating a Planning Timeline
 Your planning timeline will vary greatly based on the scale of your event.
 We have highlighted areas where your timeline should take into account any considerations that would be specifically supportive of people with lived experience.

 Although it is always necessary to allow for appropriate time to source speakers, people with lived experience may require more notice than is traditionally planned for in order to support their attendance and speak at an event.
-People with lived experience may have additional constraints such as medical appointments, caring responsibilities, support and travel needs, and preparation time which can require significant time in order to plan for and implement.
+People with lived experience may have additional constraints such as medical appointments, caring responsibilities, support and travel needs, or a job that does not support their participation in research.
+All of these can require significant time in order to plan for and implement in order to attend your event.
 Try to identify potential speakers as early as possible and book dates in their diaries that would allow them to make plans that would support their engagement in the event.

 Where possible, try to arrange a recording of a talk or an alternative session plan that can be used in the event a speaker or facilitator is unable to attend.